 In working with partners to deliver a Low Carbon Region, HITRANS continues to highlight that the Highlands and Islands still requires significant investment in our trunk road network and other locally significant Local Authority managed routes.
 This investment is primarily not required to increase the capacity of the network as in other areas but rather to bring our strategic road network up to basic design standards for the traffic which they currently cater for.
 This includes our continued support for the upgrade of the A82, in particular the section between Tarbert and Inverarnan and through Fort William and sustainable solutions on the A83 at the Rest and Be Thankful and at Stromeferry on the A890.
 We also continue to support the transformational A9 and A96 upgrades for which design and now delivery of initial sections is underway.
-Targeted safety improvements are also required on other key routes including the A95 and the main routes through Mull and the Western Isles.
+Targeted safety improvements are also required on other key routes including several junctions on the A9 north of Inverness and on other key routes including the A95 and the main routes through Mull and the Western Isles.